sergei-mironov/aicli/README.md

 ### Python extensions

-Aicli can be customized by creating your own actor classes in Python.
-To accomplish this, you should write a custom main script and include new or modified actors through the `providers` dictionary.
+Aicli can be customized by creating actor classes in Python.
+To accomplish this, you can write a custom main script and include new or modified actors through the `providers` dictionary.

-Consider the challenge of converting copied PDF content back into its original LaTeX source form.
-By using a sample dataset, [pastebugs.tex](./doc/pastebugs.tex), we can create the following script.
+Consider the challenge of converting copied PDF math formulas back into its original LaTeX source form.
+With the help of a tiny dataset, [pastebugs.tex](./doc/pastebugs.tex), we train GPT to guess the original tex markup.

 <!--lignore-->
 ``` python